Empire State Building

-As part of the Empire State Building’s $500M restoration EverGreene replicated the original Art Deco 24’-tall lobby ceiling and corridor murals, painted in metallic silver and gold paints.
-In total, more than 13,000 sf of canvas mural was created and installed.
-The original design had been severely damaged when the ESB underwent modernization in the early 1960s when a fluorescent light ceiling was installed.
+As part of the Empire State Building’s $500M restoration, EverGreene replicated the original Art Deco 24-foot-tall lobby ceiling and corridor murals, painted in metallic silver and gold.
+In total, more than 15,000 square feet of canvas mural was created and installed.

-The construction phase was completed after-hours to minimize disruption.
-To compliment the lobby’s marble clad walls, EverGreene artisans designed and created faux marble printed panels to cover the partition walls during construction.
-Noteably, the space remained occupied during Installation.
+Notably, the space remained occupied during installation, and the construction phase was completed after-hours to minimize disruption.
+To complement the landmarked lobby’s marble-clad walls and a fully-revised lighting system, EverGreene artisans designed and created faux-marble-printed panels to cover the partition walls during construction.